getpelican/pelican/docs/install.rst

     source bin/activate

-Once the virtual environment has been created and activated, Pelican can be installed via ``pip install pelican`` as noted above.
+Once the virtual environment has been created and activated, Pelican can be installed via ``python -m pip install pelican`` as noted above.
 Alternatively, if you have the project source, you can install Pelican using the distutils method::

     cd path-to-Pelican-source